The Raft (short story): Film adaptation

 The adaptation of "The Raft" for Creepshow 2 was filmed at Granite Basin Lake.

-"The Raft" was adapted to film as a segment of the 1987 horror anthology movie Creepshow 2, directed by Michael Gornick from a screenplay by George A. Romero.
+"The Raft" was adapted to film as a segment of the 1987 horror anthology film Creepshow 2, directed by Michael Gornick from a screenplay by George A. Romero.

 The bulk of the story is faithful to the short story, but the ending was changed for the film.
-As soon as the creature takes LaVerne, Randy makes a swim for shore and is quickly pursued.
+When the creature takes LaVerne, Randy makes a swim for shore and is quickly pursued.
 Crawling out to apparent safety a few feet from the water's edge, he yells "I beat you!
-Whatever you are, I beat you!"
-The creature then becomes a wave, throws itself up on the shore and engulfs him.
-As the creature quietly slides back down into the lake, the screen pans over a no-swimming sign that also features a warning, which was hidden in overgrown reeds, near the now-abandoned Camaro.
+Whatever you are, I beat you!".
+The creature then becomes a wave and engulfs him.
+As the creature slides back down into the lake, the screen pans over a no-swimming sign that also features a warning, which was hidden in overgrown reeds, near the now-abandoned Camaro.

-This segment of the movie was filmed at Granite Basin Lake in Prescott, Arizona.
+This segment of the film was filmed at Granite Basin Lake in Prescott, Arizona.